-Pope Warns Vatican Staff an 'elegant Demon' Lurks among Them
+Pope Warns Vatican Staff an 'Elegant Demon' Lurks Among Them

 “Before, it appeared rough and violent, now it shows up as elegant and refined,” he warned.
 “We need to realize that and once again to unmask it.
 That is how these ‘elegant demons’ are: they enter smoothly, without our even being conscious of them," he said.

-Francis told the story of a 17th century convent where the superior, Mother Angelica, had charismatically reformed herself and her monastery after evil crept in, but the devil came back in the form of a rigid faith.
+Francis told the story of a 17th century convent in Port Royal, France, where the superior, Mother Angelique, had charismatically reformed herself and her monastery after evil crept in, but the devil came back in the form of a rigid faith.

 “They had cast out the demon, but he had returned seven times stronger, and under the guise of austerity and rigor, he had introduced rigidity and the presumption that they were better than others,” Francis warned.